Salma-NB/Web-Testing-using-Selenium-WebDriver-and-TestNg/README.md

 src/test/java: TestNG test classes for your test scripts. src/test/resources: TestNG XML files for test execution.
 drivers: Store your WebDriver executable files (e.g., chromedriver, geckodriver) here.

+Reporting
+TestNG generates test reports in the test-output directory.
+You can view them in your browser by opening the emailable-report.html or index.html file.

+Contributing
+Feel free to contribute to this project by creating pull requests or opening issues.
+Please follow the project's coding standards and guidelines when submitting changes.

+License
+This project is licensed under the MIT License.